• Skip to primary navigation

 Nutrition Facts

-Italian Baked Chicken Thighs {With Potatoes, Classic Recipe!}
+Italian Baked Chicken Thighs With Potatoes and Rosemary

 Amount Per Serving